A Day at the Beach: Plot

 The film begins with Bernie, a known alcoholic, walking through the rain on his way to pick up his six-year-old daughter Winnie, who has polio, from his ex-wife Melissa.
 She has remarried to Carl, who Bernie sees getting in his car to go to work, and not missing a beat, asks to borrow some money from him.
 While he waits for Melissa to get Winnie ready, he sneaks into their liquor, and downs a couple of large shots of vodka.

 As they are leaving the flat, Bernie, true to his nature, berates a condescending lady they meet in the foyer, which delights Winne, who calls him Uncle Bernie, because she is unaware that he is really her father.
 When the pair arrive at the station, Louis is there and pounces on Bernie for money owed to him, and Louis punches him, because as usual, Bernie has lied and said he has no money.
 When they get to the beach, Bernie gives Winnie something to eat, and then they go into a souvenir shop where he buys her a seashell.

 Meanwhile, Bernie is now talking to a fisherman, and Winnie has scampered off into a cafe.
 When Bernie enters, he immediately attacks the waitress for wearing slacks, but gulps down a couple of beers anyway.
 Winnie leaves her seashell in the cafe, and wants to return to get it, but Bernie knows they can't, because he has skipped out on paying for his booze.
 He finds another shop tended to by a gay couple where he buys her another shell, and also nicks some more booze, which he guzzles down.

-Since the rain has continued, they go off into another cafe, where Minnie eats pancakes, and again, Bernie sneaks out without paying.
+Since the rain has continued, they go off into another cafe, where Winnie eats pancakes, and again, Bernie sneaks out without paying.
 During his next two encounters, he meets a Scottish poet who he drinks gin with, and then meets a man from Ghana who he swills down whiskey with, all the while, ignoring Winnie, leaving her completely alone at times, and at this point, she just wants to go home.

 Bernie promises to find a taxi and take her home, but before he does, he ditches Winnie in a sandwich shop, while he goes to a spirit shop and scams a bottle of gin out of the owner, and steals a bottle of brandy to boot.
 Bernie is now totally sloshed, and goes back to retrieve Winnie who he abandoned at the sandwich joint earlier.
 The film ends with Bernie stumbling around, while Winnie tries to hold his hand and keep him upright.
 Bernie has now met his final fate as he falls to the ground, striking his head on a pile of rocks; Winnie calls out to him, but Bernie does not respond, and the sad story ends with Winnie seen crying and wailing "Uncle Bernie".